qmkimball/qmkimball/README.md

 ### Hi there 👋

+-I'm currently expanding my knowlege in coding by doing tutorials, building side projects for fun, and networking through slack, linked-in and personal connections.
+-I'm looking for an entry level or junior software development job so I can start gaining actual experience in the tech industry.

 <!--
 **qmkimball/qmkimball** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.